-ADT is available to continue in all settings.
+Note: ADT is available to continue in all settings.
 All drugs are subject to explicit funding criteria which may vary between provinces.

-- ^a Can add apalutamide or enzalutamide if 3 months or less and no disease progression, otherwise can continue ADT alone. - ^b In some provinces, radium 223 may be an option for mCRPC patients meeting eligibility criteria. - ^e For somatic or germline BRCA or ATM mutations, if not received previously and if there is disease progression following an ARAT. - ^d Subsequent docetaxel is available if progression is longer than 3 months after prior docetaxel, otherwise offer cabazitaxel. - e In some provinces, ARAT with different mechanism of action may be available following progression on previous ARAT. - ^fTreatment should be initiated in PSMA positive as per the criteria in VISION and previously treated an ARPI and at least 1 prior taxane-containing regimen.
+- ^a Abiraterone-prednisone should be reimbursed in patients with very high-risk nmPC as per initiation criteria.
+The initiation criteria are as follows: node positive or node negative with 2 of the following: clinical tumour stage T3 or T4, Gleason sum score 8 to 10, or PSA ≥ 40 ng/mL.
+Abiraterone-prednisone should not be reimbursed in combination with enzalutamide. - ^b Can add apalutamide or enzalutamide if 3 months or less and no disease progression, otherwise can continue ADT alone. - ^c Radium 223 is a funded option in many jurisdictions across Canada for mCRPC for appropriate patients. - ^d For somatic or germline BRCA or ATM mutations, if not received previously and if there is disease progression following an ARAT. - Subsequent docetaxel is available if progression is longer than 3 months after prior docetaxel, otherwise offer cabazitaxel. - f In some provinces, ARAT with different mechanism of action may be available following progression on previous ARAT. - 9 Treatment should be initiated in PSMA-positive as per the criteria in the VISION trial and previously treated with an ARPI and at least 1 prior taxane-containing regimen.